-CHAPTER 8 Statewide Transportation Planning RESPONSIBLE UNIT Division of Planning Strategic Planning Branch
+CHAPTER 8 Statewide Transportation Planning

+Startegie Planning Property

 The Statewide Planning Team conducts a comprehensive statewide transportation planning process with the Area Development Districts (ADDs), Metropolitan Planning Organizations (MPOs), and the Highway District Offices (HDOs).
 This process includes consideration of all modes and development of a policy driven and data-based approach to identification, analysis and prioritization of needs.
-The team also updates a Statewide Transportation Plan (STP) as needed and ensures that the STP and STP Program are MAP-21 compliant.
+The team also updates a Long-Range Statewide Transportation Plan (LRSTP) as needed and ensures that the LRSTP and LRSTP Program are FAST Act compliant.
 Through these processes and partnerships, this team provides meaningful input to the Highway Plan through the Unscheduled Needs List (UNL) and District Transportation Plan (DTP).

-- Review and update the Public Participation Plan as needed. - Review and update the Statewide Strategic Plan as needed. - Develop and implement processes as needed to ensure MAP-21 compliance. - Coordinate with other transportation modes, land use, environmental, and other resource agencies. - Enhance the statewide transportation planning process by including data collection and analysis, public involvement, and coordination. - Identify, evaluate, and prioritize transportation projects through data analysis and public involvement. - Recommend sustainable and fundable projects through performance based planning. - Maintain and oversee further development of the Project Identification Form/Unscheduled Needs List (an online database for use as a tool in project prioritization and analysis) - Maintain and oversee further development of the District Transportation Plan containing the Unscheduled Projects List (UPL) and supporting arguments for prioritization using Performance Based-Planning and Programming (PBPP) principles in compliance with MAP-21 initiatives. - Coordinate with other Divisions, Districts, and Agencies and incorporate applicable plans as necessary to ensure compliance with new authorization or MAP-21 extension. - Coordinate and oversee the ADD Regional Transportation Program.
-Coordinate and assist the Highway District Offices as they develop the District Transportation Plan. - Provide guidance and review of Socio-economic reports for quality, consistency and completeness.
+- Review and update the Public Participation Plan as needed. - Review and update the Transportation Cabinet Strategic Plan as needed. - Review and update the Long-Range Statewide Transportation Plan as needed. - Develop and implement processes as needed to ensure FAST Act compliance. - Coordinate with other transportation modes, land use, environmental, and other resource agencies. - Enhance the statewide transportation planning process by including data collection and analysis, public involvement, and coordination. - Identify, evaluate, and prioritize transportation projects through data analysis and public involvement. - Recommend sustainable and fundable projects through performance based planning. - Develop the draft recommended highway plan including update of project scoring, prioritization processes and other methods as needed. - Maintain and oversee further development of the Project Identification Form/Unscheduled Needs List (an online database for use as a tool in project prioritization and analysis) - Maintain and oversee further development of the District Transportation Plan containing the Unscheduled Projects List (UPL) and supporting arguments for prioritization using Performance Based-Planning and Programming (PBPP) principles in compliance with FAST Act initiatives. - Coordinate with other Divisions, Districts, and Agencies and incorporate applicable plans as necessary to ensure compliance with FAST Act. - Coordinate and oversee the ADD Regional Transportation Program.
+Coordinate with and assist the Highway District Offices as they develop the District Transportation Plan. - Provide guidance and review of Socio-economic reports for quality and consistency.